 The next meeting of the PTO is Wednesday, December 13 at 7:45 a.m. in the ACMS Staff Room.
 Come join the fun!

 All ACMS parents, legal guardians, and staff are considered members of the PTO.
 Our mission is to promote open communications between parents and staff and enrich our parent-teacher-student community.
 Find out more about what we’re doing on our website, at http://acmsparentteacher.weebly.com and share your ideas or ask questions at the PTO email address: firstname.lastname@example.org.

 ACMS has a Facebook page.
 Please like us on FACEBOOK.

-Homework club is starting.
+Homework club is on Tuesdays & Thursdays.
 We will have support available for students to receive after school help with homework.
 Homework club is from 2:20-3:20 in room M-9.
 Students may not leave early unless picked up by a parent.
 Tuesdays and Thursday afternoons- 2:20 to 3:20.